-The PPPP Government has continued to show its lack of

-commitment in upholding accountability not only for its own government officials but also for its coalition partners.
+The PPPP Government has continued to show its lack of commitment in upholding accountability not only for its own government officials but also for its coalition partners.
 On April 18, 2011, the Additional Director General of Federal Investigation Agency (FIA) and the Chief Investigation Officer of National Insurance Corporation Ltd. (NICL) scam, Zafar Qureshi was transferred to National Police Foundation.
-The transfer seemed politically motivated because the NICL scam involved Moonis Elahi -PML MPA in Punjab and son of former Chief Minister Punjab and leader of the PML Pervaiz Ilahi.
-On July 02, 2011 he assumed charge as the Additional DG after the Supreme Court's order to reinstate him but was suspended again on July 03, 2011 on disciplinary grounds.
-On August 08, 2011, the Supreme Court guashed the suspension orders of Zafar Qureshi and reinstated him as the Additional DG of FIA.
-On September 30, 2011, the Chief Investigation Officer & Additional Director, Zafar Qureshi, retired submitting to the Supreme Court that he could not complete a Challan for the case because of obstacle in his work being created by the Director General FIA and Secretary of Interior.
+The transfer seemed politically motivated because the NICL scam involved Moonis Elahi -PML MPA in Puniab and son of former Chief Minister Punjab and leader of the PML Pervaiz Elahi.
+On July 02, 2011 Qureshi assumed charge as the Additional DG after the Supreme Court's order to reinstate him but was suspended again on July 03, 2011 on disciplinary arounds.
+On August 08, 2011, the Supreme Court quashed the suspension orders of Zafar Qureshi and reinstated him as the Additional DG of FIA.
+On September 30, 2011, the Chief Investigation Officer & Additional Director, Zafar Qureshi, retired submitting to the Supreme Court that he could not complete a Challan for the case because of obstacles created by the Director General FIA and Secretary of Interior.